Terek Cossacks: Uniform and equipment

 Until 1914 the Terek Cossack Host wore a full dress uniform comprising a dark grey/black kaftan (knee length collarless coat) with light blue shoulder straps and braid on the wide cuffs.
 Ornamental containers (czerkeska) which had originally contained single loading measures of gunpowder for muzzle-loading muskets, were worn on the breasts of the kaftans.
 The kaftan had an open front, showing a light blue waistcoat.
 Wide grey trousers were worn, tucked into soft leather boots without heels.
 Officers wore silver epaulettes, braiding and ferrules, the latter in their czerkeskas.
-This Caucasian national dress was also worn by the Kuban Cossack Host but in different facing colors.
+This Caucasian national dress was also worn by the Kuban Cossack Host but with different waistcoat and facing colours (red).
 Tall black fur hats were worn on all occasions with light blue cloth tops and (for officers) silver lace.
 A whip was used instead of spurs.
 Prior to 1908, individual cossacks from all Hosts were required to provide their own uniforms (together with horses, Caucasian saddles and harness).
 On active service during World War I the Terek Cossacks retained their distinctive dress but with a dark waistcoat replacing the conspicuous light blue one and without the silver ornaments or blue facings of full dress.
 A black felt cloak (bourki) was worn in bad weather both in peace-time and on active service.

 The Terk and Kuban Cossacks of the Imperial Escort (Konvoi) wore a special gala uniform; including a scarlet kaftan edged with gold braid and a white waistcoat.